 The B7 guitar chord - This one is a challenge compared to other beginning guitar chords because there is so much going on.

 Keep your fingers vertical from the first knuckle, twisted sideways to avoid running into each other and the palm of the fretting hand away from the first string.

 Do not give up on this one.
-This one is not really a easy guitar chord but it is one of the most important beginner guitar chords because it is part of the E, A, B7 chord progression.
-Fundamental Rock and roll progression and probably used on hundreds if not thousands of songs not just Rock.
+This one is not really an easy guitar chord, but it is one of the most important beginner guitar chords because it is part of the E, A, B7 chord progression.
+Fundamental Rock and roll progression and probably used on hundreds if not thousands of songs, not just Rock.

-C guitar chord -Your going to use this one all the time.
-It does take some work to get this chord to sound clearly, The main challenge is making it so all the strings ring clearly.
+C guitar chord -You're going to use this one all the time.
+It does take some work to get this chord to sound clear, The main challenge is making it so all the strings ring clearly.

 You can mute the 6th string with the tip of your index finger by just barely touching it with that finger.

-C minor guitar chord - This is a Easy guitar chord that is not too hard to learn.
+C minor guitar chord - This is an Easy guitar chord that is not too hard to learn.